Neosporin10/UnityEyeGame/README.md

 Once downloaded extract all files then double click on eyegame.exe

-email me and include pictures of your problems... mcritzer10@gmail.com
+If you have issues/problems email me and include pictures of your problems... mcritzer10@gmail.com